nackor/nackor/README.md

 ### Current Role

--  I'm currently a earning a Master's in Computer Science from the University of Washington.
+-  I'm currently working at Microsoft as a Senior Epic Architect.

 ### Social Media Links